Skip to content

 On average, customers cover only about one-fifth of full municipal water supply costs, while desalination emits roughly 13.13 kg of carbon dioxide per cubic metre, underscoring the need for tariff reform and renewable integration.

-What role do renewables play in Bahrain’s water–energy nexus?
+What role do renewables play in the water-energy nexus?

 © Our Future Water Intelligence.
 All Rights Reserved.